nus-cs2103/website-base/admin/tp-tasks-fragment.md

 **FAQs**{.text-info}

 **Q:** What if the chosen user stories for {{ version_first }} is not enough to do a meaningful work division among team members?<br>
-**A:** In that case, you can add more user stories until there is enough for a meaningful work distribution.
+**A:** In that case, at a later stage, you can add more user stories until there is enough for a meaningful work distribution.
+But at this point focus on selecting the smallest sub-set of _must_have_ user stories only.

+**Q:** Should we start implementing {{ version_first }} now?<br>
+**A:** Not at all.
+That is scheduled several weeks later.
+For now, just figure out the minimal feature set required for the product.
+We'll let you know when it is time to start working on {{ version_first }}.

 {% if cs2103 or tic4002 %}**Q:** Should we omit user stories that are already supported by AB3?<br>
 **A:** No, you should still include them.
 Reason: The existing implementation might still require some work before it fits your product.